How to File a Roof Insurance Claim in Massachusetts

 The insurance company will send an adjuster (or use a desk adjuster with photos you provide, for smaller claims) to assess the damage.

-- •Organize your documentation (photos, weather records, professional inspection report)
+Before the visit:- •Organize your documentation (photos, weather records, professional inspection report)

 - •Confirm that your preferred roofing contractor can attend the visit